 I love this idea from Garden Therapy to use toilet paper rolls for starting seeds.
 Toilet paper rolls are something we all have around and usually throw away, so this is a great way to recycle them.

 And finally, we posted about these newspaper pots a while ago as a free, earth-friendly alternative to plastic starter trays.
 Most people have papers lying around their homes that would otherwise end up in the trash or recycle bin, so you might as well use some up and save money at the same time!

 I chose these 5 options because they are biodegradable, but there are many other materials found around the house that can be recycled into seed pots.
-Yogurt containers, soup cans, water bottles with the tops cut off (which can also double as mini greenhouses), deli food trays, and baby food jars are just a few ideas.
+Yogurt containers, soup cans, water bottles with the tops cut off (which can also double as mini greenhouses), deli food trays, and baby food jars are just a few more ideas.